-In order to be eligible for receiving a recognition bond the individual must have made at least 12 monthly contributions into the old system during the previous 5 years.
-The actual value of the recognition bond was calculated by using a rather complicated formula, consisting of the following steps:

-- The average annual base wage used to determine contributions made to the old system prior to June 30 1979, was multiplied by 0.8; - This number was then multiplied by the ratio of total years of contributions to 35 (35 years being the assumed number of working years for obtaining a "normal" pension); - The resulting number was multiplied by 10.35 for males and by 11.36 for females. - The number resulting from this calculation was then multiplied by a factor that varied according to the individual's age and gender.
-For the case of males the factor varied between 1 and 1.11, and for the case of females it varied between 1 and 1.31.
+In order to be eligible to receive a recognition bond, an individual must have made at least twelve monthly contributions to the old system during the previous five years.
+The actual value of the recognition bond was calculated by using a rather complicated formula, consisting of the following steps: (a) The average annual base wage used to determine contributions made to the old system prior to 30 June 1979 was multiplied by 0.8. (b) This number was then multiplied by the ratio of total years of contributions to thirty-five (thirty-five years being the assumed number of working years for obtaining a "normal" pension). (c) The resulting number was multiplied by 10.35 for males and by 11.36 for females. (d) The number resulting from this calculation was then multiplied by a factor that varied according to the individual's age and gender.
+For males, the factor varied between 1 and 1.11; for females, it varied between 1 and 1.31.

-At this point it is illustrative to make some actual calculation using this formula.
-Assume first the case of a 35 years old male whose average pensionable salary was US\$ 6,000 per year, and who had been contributing to the old system for 15 years.
-In this case the value of the recognition bond to be deposited in his new AFP account would be US\$ 20,292.
-Consider now the case of a 45 year old female, with an average pensionable salary of US\$ 6,000 and 25 years of contributions.
-Her recognition bond would amount to US\$ 40,896.
-Recognition bonds yield 4% in real terms and can be redeemed when the individual retires, dies or becomes disabled.
-In the case of our hypothetical male worker, at age 65 the value of the recognition bond would be US\$ 70,000; for our female participant the recognition bond would have a value at retirement -- recall that women retire at 60 years old -- of almost US\$ 74,000.
-An interesting calculation refers to the hypothetical value of the recognition bond for a 65 years old individual who has contributed for 35 years to the old system.
-In a way this number would reflect the authorities' implicit valuation of a life time of contributions to the system.
-In the case of a male worker this life-time hypothetical recognition bond would be 9.198 times his average annual base salary.
-In the case of a woman the hypothetical value of the life-time recognition bond would be 11.905 times the base salary if she had worked 35 years, and 10.205 times if she had worked for 30 years -- recall, once again, that women retire at age 60.
+At this point, it is illustrative to make some actual calculations using this formula.
+Assume first the case of a thirty-five-year-old male whose average pensionable salary was U.S.\$6,000 per year and who had been contributing to the old system for fifteen years.
+In this case, the value of the recognition bond to be deposited in his new AFP account would be U.S.\$20,292.17 Consider now the case of a forty-five-year-old female with an average pensionable salary of U.S.\$6,000 and twenty-five years of contributions.
+Her recognition bond would amount to U.S.\$40,896.
+Recognition bonds yield 4 percent in real terms and can be redeemed when the individual retires, dies, or becomes disabled.
+In the case of our hypothetical male worker, at age sixty-five the value of the recognition bond would be U.S.\$70,000; for our female participant, the recognition bond would have a value at retirement-recall that women retire at sixty-of almost U.S.\$74,000.
+An interesting calculation refers to the hypothetical value of the recognition bond for a sixty-five-year-old individual who has contributed for thirty-five years to the old system.
+In a way, this number would reflect the authorities' implicit valuation of a lifetime of contributions to the system.
+In

-&lt;sup>20 Strictly speaking this is only an approximation, since the recognition bond was expressed in UFs, the Chilean indexed unit of account.
+^{17.} Strictly speaking, this is only an approximation since the recognition bond was expressed in UFs, the Chilean indexed unit of account.